EECS337-TAT/GoldenGlobes/README.md

 run 'gg_api.py' and it will return a dictionary of output for the year 2013.
 For other years you can call individual methods from the python interpreter.

+Extra notes:

+The awards method our program uses for the autograder is not 'get_awards' but 'get_awards_alt'.
+The former uses an array of award words, but the latter avoids this strategy.